SeanMcP/seanmcp.com/src/content/make-all-properties-required-in-typescript.md

 ---
 title: Make all properties required in TypeScript
 description:
-  Using the Required utility type to required all properties of a type
+  Using the Required utility type to required all properties of a type.
 date: 2020-12-19T12:00-0400
 tags:
   - Articles